grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 The Network layer is currently in [public preview](/docs/release-life-cycle/).
 Grafana Labs offers limited support, and breaking changes might occur prior to the feature being made generally available.
 {{% /admonition %}}

 The Network layer renders a network graph.
-This layer supports the same [data format supported by the node graph visualization][] with the addition of [geospatial data]({{< relref "#location">}}) included in the nodes data.
+This layer supports the same [data format supported by the node graph visualization](ref:data-format) with the addition of [geospatial data](#location-mode) included in the nodes data.
 The geospatial data is used to locate and render the nodes on the map.

 {{< figure src="/media/docs/grafana/screenshot-grafana-10-1-geomap-network-layer-v2.png" max-width="750px" caption="Geomap network layer" >}}
 {{< video-embed src="/media/docs/grafana/screen-recording-10-1-geomap-network-layer-from-node-graph.mp4" max-width="750px" caption="Node graph to Geomap network layer" >}}

 ### Options

+- **Data** and **Location mode** configure the data settings for the layer.
+For more information, refer to [Data](#data) and [Location mode](#location-mode).
 - **Arrow** sets the arrow direction to display for each edge, with forward meaning source to target.
 Choose from:
   - **None**
   - **Forward**